SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 ### getAnalogSampleDuration()
 Returns the number of ADC clocks by which the minimum 2 clock sample length has been extended.

-### getAnalogReference() and getDACReference()
-These return the numbers listes in the references section, for the currently selected reference for ADC and DAC.

 ## ADC Runtime errors
 When taking an analog reading, you may receive a value near -2.1 billion - these are runtime error codes.